States we lend in

 Note: Your home buying experience may differ slightly from the one outlined below, due to a variety of factors.
 With that being said, most home buyers in Washington State will go through most of the steps outlined below.

-When you buy a home in Washington State, you’ll encounter a variety of upfront expenses including down payment and closing costs.
-In a typical real estate transaction, these costs must be paid on or before closing the day.
+When you buy a home in Washington State, you’ll encounter a variety of upfront expenses, including down payment and closing costs.
+In a typical real estate transaction, these costs must be paid on or before the day of closing.

 Depending on the type of home loan you use, your down payment might range from 3% to 20% of the purchase price.
 An exception to this is the VA loan program, which offers 100% financing.